Where Smart Science Goes to Grow

 After studies were conducted in Europe from 2003 – 2014 with significant results in curing sleep apnea and snoring, Asate has developed seminars, self-training and online therapy coupled with a novel medical didgeridoo device to overcome sleep issues.
 Today, over 1,500 patients in Europe have utilized Asate technology to improve the quality of their lives.
 Asate, founded by Alex Suarex, established US headquarters in 2015 and is developing various offerings for the U.S. market.

-DEact, LLC was founded on the belief that safe, environmentally friendly solutions can improve pharmaceutical disposal practices in both healthcare facilities and residential communities.
-DEact technology offers the ability to chemically denature a broad range of pharmaceutical substances at the molecular level so they can be safely stored on site, reducing environmental impact and decreasing the opportunity for diversion.
-DEact utilizes current hospital technology, targeting the most common areas where drugs are disposed of and wasted.
+DEact was founded on the belief that safe, environmentally friendly solutions can improve pharmaceutical disposal practices in both healthcare facilities and residential communities.
+DEact disposal technology offers the ability to chemically neutralize a broad range of pharmaceutical substances, reducing environmental impact and decreasing the opportunity for diversion.
+Through partnerships with local healthcare facilities, community agencies, home care and hospice, funeral homes, realtors, and others, DEact strives to reduce the amount of unused or expired prescription drugs in homes and stop addiction before it begins.
+Please visit our website to learn more about how proper drug disposal can impact the opioid epidemic.

 Coming to DTP@STAR in early 2017.